microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-overview.md

 ### Access reviews schedule definitions

 This is the logical blueprint that contains the settings of an access review and its instances.
-The settings include the following:
+These settings include:

-+ The resources against which access is reviewed
++ The resources for which access is reviewed.
-+ The principals whose continued need for access is reviewed
++ The principals whose continued need for access is reviewed.
-+ The reviewers who attest to the need for principals to access to these resources
++ The reviewers who attest to the need for the principals to maintain access to specific resources.
-+ The frequency of the access review
++ The frequency of the access review.
-+ The stages of the access review (for a multi-stage access review)
++ The stages of the access review (for a multi-stage access review).
-+ Decisions to be taken after an access review is completed
++ Decisions to be taken after an access review is completed.

 ### Access review instance

-Represents a single review activity against which reviewers make decisions.
+Represents a single review activity, or occurrence, against which reviewers make decisions.
 An access review definition may have multiple instances as is the case in recurring reviews.
 One-off reviews have exactly one instance.
-For a multi-stage access review, each instance contains the stages of that instance.
+For a multi-stage access review, each instance contains stages.

 ### Decision items recorded for a review

 Represents a decision that a reviewer made on an instance, including the time stamp and justification for the decision.
 Each review instance has as many decisions as the number of principals under review.
-If there are no decisions taken, that is, reviewers have not responded to the review, there will be no decision objects for the instance.
+If there are no decisions taken, that is, reviewers haven't responded to the review, there will be no decision objects for the instance.

-Access reviews also support auditing the decisions that were made on each access review, with the decisions downloadable for offline auditing.
+Access reviews also support auditing the decisions that were made on each access review, with the decisions also downloadable for offline auditing.

 ## Scope of calling the access reviews APIs